 1919 saw the publication of Paper Tricks by Will Goldston, 1920 of Paper Magic by Will Blyth, 1922 Houdinis Paper Magic by Harry Houdini (though possibly ghost written by Walter B Gibson), 1923 More Paper Magic, again by Will Blyth.
 The most influential of all these books, Fun with Paper Folding by William D Murray and Francis J Rigney, followed five years later in 1928.

-Just as in Japan with the publication of Isao Honda's 'Origami Part One', so in Western Europe and the USA, with the publication of 'Fun with Paper Folding', we have reached the point where paperfolding has begun to become a popular pastime.
+With the publication of 'Fun with Paper Folding', we have reached the point where paperfolding has begun to become a popular pastime and recreation.